 Admire the glittery trees covered in gold bulbs while walking around the stylish street full of small shops and cafes.
 It is considered one of the most popular illumination sites in Tokyo.
 The illumination decorates over 200 trees from early November till mid February.

-Tokyo winters can get cold, so visit an illumination display and let it warm you up!
+Tokyo winters can get cold, so visit an illumination display and join in on one of these winter activities and let them warm you up!
 If you are in Japan any other time, check out the illuminations that are available all-year-round and make sure to leave yourselves enough time for gorgeous photos!